esoadamo/thesis/chapters/Services.md

 ![[Pasted image 20240501192143.png|Synology DSM Web UI with opened file manager]]
 ### Provided services

 Even though initially the system supports only file sharing, there exists a wide range of packages that can be directly installed that extend the functions of the system.
 These packages include CardDAV for contact synchronization, CloudSync for synchronization with other storage providers (with the option to encrypt the remote content, which may be useful for backup of local data), VPN server, RADIUS server and many more.
-Some devices do allow execution of arbitrary docker images, making it easy to run practically any service.
+Some devices do allow execution of arbitrary docker images or full virtual machines via Virtual Machine Manager, making it easy to run practically any service.

 ![[Pasted image 20240501192735.png|Some of the existing Synology DSM packages]]